 After their wedding ceremony, on a cold and breezy day in Moscow, our newlyweds released a number of beautiful butterflies to commemorate their union.
 99% of them ended up on our bride.
 One peculiar and curious little butterfly decided to land on our groom’s bow tie and stay there for a while.
 I think it was posing for me as I took a dozen shots.
 I'm lucky I had enough time to capture this humorous moment.

 For a monarch, this butterfly has somewhat unusual black and yellow colors.
 Apparently, all monarchs are orange and black; this one is distinctly different.
 However, our Russian butterfly enthusiast who brought these creatures to the wedding assured us that they are indeed monarchs but of a rare type.
 Frankly, it doesn’t matter at all.
-I love the character of the creature as well as the color.
-And I don’t think I'd like it less in any other color.
+I love the character of the bug as well as the coloring, nor would I like it any less in another pigment.

 This humorous wedding detail photograph is my favorite because it is light, natural and hilarious (if you know French or Russian).